 On day two of our latest road trip in Alberta, we came upon a rather large goose in the small town of Hanna.
-Not the world’s largest goose (as we first thought), but a large enough one that it was worth a stop on our journey to see some of the more offbeat things in our home province.
+Not the world’s largest goose (as we first thought), but a large enough one that it was worth a stop on our journey to see some of the more offbeat things in our home province (tick that off our road trip scavenger hunt checklist).
 Turns out, we weren’t alone.
 Two young girls, early 20s by my estimation, appeared seemingly out of nowhere.
 They crept up on us as we fiddled with our cameras and discussed angles.
 Can you take our photo?
 One of them asked, handing me her phone.
 She adjusted her long loose braid to lay over her left shoulder; her friend put on a pair of heart-shaped iridescent sunglasses.

 I took a few steps back and readied the phone.
 Both girls stood at the neck of the bird and splayed their arms behind them as if they were set to take flight themselves.
 I snapped a couple of shots, they took the phone back, thanked me, and were on their way.
 I didn’t see in which direction they departed; the girls had disappeared as inconspicuously as they arrived.

 It was a surprise to see them, in this tiny town not known for much, apparently in a pursuit not much different than our own.
 And that brief interchange, unbeknownst at the time to those girls, Pete, and to myself, would change the way we felt about the expedition we had just begun.